edkashinsky/reaper-reableton-scripts/README.md

 ![Preview](/Assets/images/pin_items_to_markers_preview.gif)
 This script pins selected items to markers started from specified number.
 It requires ReaImGui extension.

+#### ek_Pin selected items to closest markers

+This script pins selected items to closest markers for first selected item.
+It requires script "ek_Pin selected items at markers started from.lua"

 #### ek_Separated actions for Media item in Mouse modifiers

 This script gives opportunity to attach 2 different actions on Media item context in Mouse modifiers - when we click on header of media item and part between header and middle of it.